rebeccaloaustin/Bon-Bon-Voyage-Blog/README.md

 "Explore the World, One Bite at a Time: Where Adventure Meets Appetite in Every Corner!"

 Table of Contents
-Introduction
+1. Introduction
-Features
+2. Features
-Installation
+3. Getting Started
-Usage
+4. Usage
-Dependencies
+5. Dependencies
-Configuration
-Acknowledgments
+6. Acknowledgments
-Contact Information
+7. Contact Information
-Screenshots
+8. Screenshots

 Introduction
 Welcome to the Bon Bon Voyage Blog!
 This project is a full stack application designed to allow users to create, view, edit, and delete travel blog articles.
 Enjoy the array of articles featuring different countries/cities such as France, Italy, Japan, New York City, and so many more.
 Explore the World, One Bite at a Time: Where Adventure Meets Appetite in Every Corner!